 (A selection of some prose works with a few elements of analysis)

-* (NB: Disclaimer: The title of our section freely retakes the title of the book by Philippe Godefroid: The operas imaginary Richard Wagner, Librarie Séguier, Archimbaud who presents himself the various drafts and projects of unfinished operas Richard Wagner)
+* (NB: Disclaimer: The title of our section freely borrows from the title of the book by Philippe Godefroid: Richard Wagner’s Imaginary Operas, Librarie Séguier, Archimbaud, which presents the various drafts and projects of Richard Wagner’s unfinished operas).